mojpalac/mojpalac/docs/books/pragmatic_programmer.md

 - They spend inordinate amounts of time ensuring that they always have 100% test coverage.
 - They have lots of redundant tests.
 For example, before writing a class for the first time, many TDD adherents will first write a failing test that simply references the class’s name.
-It fails, then they write an empty class definition and it passes.
+It fails, then they write an empty class definition, and it passes.
 But now you have a test that does absolutely nothing; the next test you write will also reference the class, and so it makes the first unnecessary.
 There’s more stuff to change if the class name changes later.
 And this is just a trivial example.
 - Their designs tend to start at the bottom and work their way up.
 (TIP 68, Build End-to-End, Not Top-Down or Bottom Up)